jvdub/coding-styles/js.md

 const c = 'foobar';
 ```

 *Mostly pure convention.
-Backticks are always preferred for dynamic strings as they are easier to read and easier to scan.*
+Backticks are always preferred for dynamic strings as they are easier to read and easier to scan.
+When working with the DOM, single quotes require less string manipulation to produce valid HTML.*

 ## var, let, const